team-monite/monite-sdk/.changeset/lazy-mails-kneel.md

 '@monite/sdk-drop-in': patch
 ---

-Fixed some minor UI issues and inconsistencies with design
+Fixed bugs on the Invoice Creation screen, specifically on the VAT and memo fields, and on the costumer modal.
+Improved design of the reminders component.